vantaloomin/nai-v4-booru-prompting/README.md

 ### Using the Application

+1. **Add Characters**:
+   - Click "Add Character" to add a new character block
-1. **Add Characters**: Use the search box to find characters or add custom ones.
+   - Use the search function to find characters by name or series
-2. **Configure Interactions**: Set up actions between characters to define their relationship in the scene.
+   - Filter results by type (game, anime, etc.)
+   - Customize with gender toggles and enhancers

+2. **Customize with Tags**:
+   - Add custom tags to characters with auto-complete support
+   - Use tag pills for quick management of custom additions

-3. **Select Artists and Scene**: Add artistic styles and environment settings to enhance your prompt.
+3. **Add Artists and Scenes**:
+   - Click "Add Artist" to include artistic styles
+   - Click "Add Scene" to add environment settings
+   - Create custom scenes with tag auto-complete support

-4. **Generate & Copy**: Once satisfied, copy the generated prompt to use with NovelAI or Stable Diffusion.
+4. **Generate & Copy**:
+   - Click "Generate Prompt" to compile everything
+   - Use "Copy Prompt" to copy to clipboard
+   - Toggle coloring for syntax highlighting
+   - Switch between NovelAI and Stable Diffusion modes

 ## 🔮 Upcoming Features

-### Custom Character Creator
+### Character Relationship Templates
-Build your own custom characters right on the site—specifying unique traits, outfits, poses, or lore.
+Pre-defined character interactions for common scenarios like fighting, romance, etc.

-### Expanded Artist Repository
+### Expanded Tag Database
-Integration of a large, ever-growing library of artists—both classical and contemporary, from multiple art scenes.
+Growing library of tags for more precise image generation.

-### Advanced Scene & Environment System
+### Advanced Scene Builder
-Deeper scene customization including weather conditions, time of day, and fantasy vs. realistic toggles.
+More detailed scene customization with layered environments.

 ## 🛠️ Technologies Used